matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 of where the services are deployed.
 It helps ensure high availability and optimal performance of applications by dynamically routing traffic to the best endpoint based on health, geography, and other parameters.

-6) Describe the role of Cloud VPN in connecting on-premises networks to GCP.
+6) Describe the role of Cloud VPN in connecting on-premises networks to GCP?
 Answer: Cloud VPN securely connects your on-premises network to your Google Cloud VPC (Virtual Private Cloud) network through an IPsec VPN connection.
 It plays a crucial role in hybrid cloud setups by enabling secure communication between on-premises servers and cloud services, ensuring data in transit is encrypted and protected.
 Cloud VPN supports both